Finsbury Park station: Northern City Line modifications

 London Underground continued to use the Edgware branch occasionally for stock movements between its depot at Highgate and Finsbury Park until September 1970.
 The tracks were removed in 1971 and the platforms at Finsbury Park which served this line were demolished; their location is now the pedestrian access to the eastern station entrance.
 The bridge over Stroud Green Road which carried the tracks was removed.
 The abutment walls remain.

 In 1976, part of the abandoned Northern Heights plan was completed in reverse.
 The Northern City Line, which had originally run to the underground part of the station, was transferred from London Underground to British Rail.
 An unfinished surface connection between Drayton Park and Finsbury Park begun as part of the "Northern Heights" project was completed to make it possible to bring trains to the surface at Finsbury Park and run through trains from Moorgate on to the north.
 The service commenced operation on 8 November 1976.

 Station upgrades

 In the late 2010s, the station was upgraded and refurbished throughout, including the provision of step free access, ticket barriers and a new, larger western entrance to the bus station, Goodwin Street and Wells Terrace.

 Step free access to both the Piccadilly and Victoria lines, as well as to platforms 1&2 and 5&6 of the National Rail station was completed in January 2019.
 The new western entrance was constructed in collaboration with Telford Homes, the developer of "City North" - a residential and commercial development adjacent to the station.
 This new, larger entrance opened in December 2019, replacing an older entrance constructed in the 1970s, which closed in July 2016 as part of the City North development works.
-A project to make the remaining platforms (3, 4, 7 & 8) step-free began in July 2021 and is expected to be completed in November 2022.
+A project to make the remaining platforms (3, 4, 7 & 8) step-free began in July 2021 and was completed in April 2023.